37 Best Things To Do In Florence, Italy

 Boboli Gardens

 A walk around the Boboli Gardens is one of the ultimate things to do in Florence.
-Situated directly behind the Pitti Palace, the Boboli Garden is the prototype of the Italian-style gardens.
-This very ‘green architecture’ inspired the Parisian-heart of Versailles.
+Situated directly behind the Pitti Palace, the Boboli Garden is the prototype of Italian-style gardens.
+This very ‘green architecture’ inspired the Parisian heart of Versailles.

-An area of 45,000 square meters, the open-air museum garden is filled with grottos (built by artist, architect, and sculptor, Bernardo Buontalenti), fountains, pergolas, marble statues, and even a small lake.
-It is also now a World Heritage Site (UNESCO) for the richness of what you can find.
+The open-air museum garden, which covers an area of 45,000 square meters, is filled with grottos (built by artist, architect, and sculptor Bernardo Buontalenti), fountains, pergolas, marble statues, and even a small lake.
+Because of its richness, it is also now a World Heritage Site (UNESCO).

-Make sure to also read my post How To Get Tickets To Boboli Gardens.
+Make sure to also read my post, How To Get Tickets To Boboli Gardens, for a more comprehensive guide on how to visit and why you’ll love it.

 Bardini Gardens